-No matter whether you want to practice Linux commands or just analyze/test your shell scripts online, there’s always a couple of online Linux terminals and online bash compilers available.
+No matter whether you want to practice Linux commands or just analyze/test your shell scripts online, there are always a couple of online Linux terminals and online bash compilers available.

-But where can you find free Linux console?
+But where can you find a free Linux console?
 Which online Linux shell should you use?

-Fret not, to save you the hassle, here, we have compiled a list of the best online Linux terminals and a separate list of best online bash compilers for you to look at.
+Fret not, to save you the hassle we have compiled a list of the best online Linux terminals and a separate list of best online Bash compilers for you to look at.

-Note: All of the online terminals support several browsers that include Google Chrome, Mozilla Firefox, Opera and Microsoft Edge.
+Note: All of the online terminals support several web browsers, including Google Chrome, Mozilla Firefox, Opera, and Microsoft Edge.

-JSLinux also lets you upload files to the virtual machine.
+JSLinux also lets you upload files to a virtual machine.
 At its core, it utilizes Buildroot (a tool that helps you to build a complete Linux system for an embedded system).

-Copy.sh offers one of the best online Linux terminals which is fast and reliable to test and run Linux commands.
+Copy.sh offers one of the best online Linux terminals, a fast and reliable way to test and run Linux commands.

-Copy.sh is also on GitHub – and it is being actively maintained, which is a good thing.
-It also supports other Operating Systems, which includes:
+Copy.sh is on GitHub and it is being actively maintained, which is a good thing.
+It also supports other operating systems, including:

 - Windows 98

 - Windows 1.01